-Drive a tractor-trailer combination or a truck with a capacity of at least 26,000 pounds Gross Vehicle Weight (GVW).
+Drive a tractor-trailer combination or a truck with a capacity of at least 26,001 pounds Gross Vehicle Weight (GVW).
 May be required to unload truck.
 Requires commercial drivers' license.
+Includes tow truck drivers.

 Other Job Titles Heavy and Tractor-Trailer Truck Drivers May Have

 Driver, Line Haul Driver, Log Truck Driver, Over the Road Driver (OTR Driver), Production Truck Driver, Road Driver, Semi Truck Driver, Tractor Trailer Operator, Truck Driver

-O*NET 25.0 Databaseby the U.S. Department of Labor, Employment and Training Administration (USDOL/ETA).
+This page includes information from theO*NET 25.0 Databaseby the U.S. Department of Labor, Employment and Training Administration (USDOL/ETA).
 Used under theCC BY 4.0license.
 O*NET® is a trademark of USDOL/ETA.